AntikerlabAfrica/NuruLog/README.md

 # Compatability

-This Library schould be compatible with any OS that supports .NetCore3.0 (Windows 10, macOS Sierra - Mojave(Lastest) and Linux, FreeBSD(possible but untested))
+This Library schould be compatible with any OS that supports .Net Core 3.0 (Windows, macOS Sierra - Catalina(Lastest) and Linux, FreeBSD(possible but untested))

 # License